webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div><div style="display:inline-block;max-width:420px;padding:12px">

-The blur not only scatters pixels, but distributes their alpha values to form a round surface, which the lighting effect highlights:
+The blur not only scatters pixels, but distributes their alpha values to form a rounded surface, which the lighting effect highlights:

 [[Image:svgf_bevelSpec.png]]

 </div><div style="display:inline-block;max-width:420px;padding:12px">

+The first [[svg/elements/feComposite|'''feComposite''']] clips the blurred edges that fall outside the graphic's original contours, available as its '''SourceAlpha''':

 [[Image:svgf_bevelCompAlpha.png]]

 </div><div style="display:inline-block;max-width:420px;padding:12px">

+The second [[svg/elements/feComposite|'''feComposite''']] overlays the highlight with the original '''SourceGraphic''':

 [[Image:svgf_bevelCompImg.png]]

 </div><div style="display:inline-block;max-width:420px;padding:12px">

+Finally, the ''offsetBlur'' buffer is merged in to provide a drop shadow for additional depth:

 [[Image:svgf_bevelFinal.png]]